katherinew5896/sep11-freedom-project/blog/entry04.md

 ##### 2/3/25

 ### content
 This year we had the freedom project, our year-long project for Sep.
 I have been learning the tool I used which is kaboom in many ways.
 As I said before one of these websites for learning is the [kaboom website](https://kaboomjs.com/) in this website you can see how different codes are used and you can see the games that they made.
 This is where I do most of my tinkering and find codes that could help in the future.
 Another thing I used for learning was YouTube videos like [making a game with Kaboom](https://www.youtube.com/watch?v=hgReGsh5xVU) [learning log.md](../tool/learning-log.md).
 This is the learning log which is where my notes are for the codes I learned.
-The last time I did my blog was after winter break when I planned what to do during the break also did LL.
+The last time I did my blog was after winter break when I planned what to do during the break and also did LL.
 So what did I do:

 ### What I did during the break and for my LL

+I made a code where there are different levels and when you press r you return to the old level.
 `````js
 kaboom({
 	background: [74, 48, 82],